krunalijain/aws-bootcamp-cruddur-2023/journal/week10.md

 ## Networking Layer
 We created a networking layer where we require VPC, IGW, Routing tables, Subnetes (3) for flexibility to have in 3 different Availablity Zones.
 In VPC section,we have CIDR property- where we have given a CIDR IP address as `10.0.0.0/16`.
 SO in here, `/16` is the size of the IP addresses available in that particular CIDR block.
-You can search it on ![CIDR.xyz][CIDR.xyz] site - how many IPs are available in one particular IP size?
+You can search it on [CIDR.xyz][CIDR.xyz] site - how many IPs are available in one particular IP size?